-- 1. Purchasing Agent is designated, authorized and directed to carry out the provisions of this Chapter article. - 2.
-Purchasing Agent shall notify each interested contractor(s) of the County of Nevada of the opportunity to register with the County to be subsequently notified of informal bidding proceedings.
-The list shall be maintained currently and shall be a public record upon request. - 3. a.
-Purchasing Agent shall publish notice for informal bids in a newspaper of general circulation -printed circulation printed and published within the County of Nevada. - b.
+- 1. Purchasing Agent is designated, authorized and directed to carry out the provisions of this Chapter. - 2.
+Purchasing Agent shall notify interested contractor(s) of the County of Nevada of the opportunity to register with the County to be subsequently notified of informal bidding proceedings.
+The list shall be maintained currently and shall be a public record. - a.
+Purchasing Agent shall publish notice for informal bids in a newspaper of general circulation printed and published within the County of Nevada. - b.
 Notice shall be published in accordance with Cal.
 Pub.
 Cont.
-Code § Section 20150.7 and on Section Cal.
-Gov't Code § 6061 of the California Government Code and shall be completed at least 24 hours before the time scheduled for opening of bids.
+Code § 20150.7 and Cal.
+Gov't Code § 6061 of the and shall be completed at least 24 hours before the time scheduled for opening of bids. - c.
+Purchasing Agent may give supplemental notice by mailing notice to contractors on the list required by this Code. - d.
+Purchasing Agent may use display advertising and may invite bids in a trade publication.

-- c.
-Purchasing Agent may give supplemental notice by mailing notice to contractors on the list required by Sec.
-G-IV 13.4(2). this Code. - d.
-Purchasing Agent may use display advertising and may invite bids in a trade publication. - e.
+- e.
 The notice shall describe in general terms the project to be done and state a closing date for submission of such informal bids.
 The notice shall reserve the right to reject all bids. - f.
 The Purchasing Agent shall have the right to execute for the County all contracts for public projects not in excess of Ten Thousand Dollars (\$10,000) when properly budgeted.